-- A lot of us are aware of the fact that mutton is high in proteins and it gives the body all the necessary proteins that helps in body building.
+- A lot of us are aware of the fact that mutton is high in proteins and it gives the body all the necessary proteins that help in bodybuilding.

-- But the mutton soup that is made out of the bones and trotters that is the legs of a lamb is high is calcium and paya soup has the highest amount of calcium that one requires to strengthen our bones and strengthen our teeth and make the bones strong.
+- But the mutton soup cooked out of the bones and trotters that is the legs of a lamb is high in calcium and Paya soup has the highest amount of calcium.
+It requires us to strengthen our bones and strengthen our teeth and make the bones strong.

-- If bones are strong, a person can be physically fit and active and weak bones cause quick ageing.
+- If bones turn strong, a person will be physically fit and active and weak bones may cause quick ageing.

-- Mutton soup when made should never be made using boneless mutton.
+- Do not make mutton soup using boneless mutton.
 It should always have meat attached to the bones.
-Using this kind of meat to make the soup helps in slow cooking the meat with all the juices of the bones getting infused into the soup and drinking or consuming the flavorful juice is more healthy than soup made out of boneless mutton.
+Using this kind of meat to make the soup helps in slow cooking the meat with all the juices of the bones infusing into the soup and drinking or consuming the flavorful juice is healthier than soup with boneless mutton.

-- Paya soup or the lamb trotters soup is the best source of calcium.
+- Paya soup or lamb trotters soup is the best source of calcium.
 Always clean the legs of the lamb before pressure cooking.
-I would suggest to include paya soup a lot in diet rather than plain mutton soup as the leg soup is more healthier and tastier than the mutton soup.
+I would suggest including Paya soup a lot in the diet rather than plain mutton soup as the leg soup is healthier and tastier than the mutton soup.

-- Approximate time to tenderize the mutton pieces is 35 to 40 minutes and if the lamb is tender they tend to soften sooner within 25 minutes but if the lamb is little aged then they take a bit more longer to get tenderized.
+- The approximate time to tenderize the mutton pieces is 35 to 40 minutes and if the lamb is tender they tend to soften sooner within 25 minutes but if the lamb is a little aged then they take a bit more longer to get tenderized.

-- We need to give time for them to get cooked well in order to bring in all the juices into the soup.
+- We need to give time for them to cook well in order to bring in all the juices into the soup.

-- The soup can be served with naan basically and it can be used with plain phulka, jowar roti, chapati or any kind of naan, roti or paratha.
+- Serve the soup with naan basically and also serving with plain phulka, jowar roti, chapati or any kind of naan, roti or paratha.

 - This is also a great diet for those who are sick.
 Drinking this soup just plain also gives us a lot of strength to our body and keeps us fit.

-If one is looking forward to try mutton bones soup then do try hyderabadi marag recipe which is a hyderabadi cum arabic style of making soup recipe with mutton bones.
+If one is looking forward to trying mutton bones soup then do try the Hyderabadi marag recipe which is a Hyderabadi as well as the Arabic style of making soup recipe with mutton bones.

-The mutton soup can be taken as a plain soup or it is best to be eaten during breakfasts along with naan or roti.
+The mutton soup can be taken as a plain soup or it is best to have it during breakfasts along with naan or roti.
 I usually prefer making soup rather than making curry as it is full of calcium and is hugely beneficial for joint pains.

-- There are many varieties of soup that can be made using vegetarian ingredients such as sweet corn, vegetables, carrot etc…or non veg ingredients such as chicken, mutton, or mutton bones.
+- There are many varieties of soup to make using vegetarian ingredients such as sweet corn, vegetables, carrot etc...or non-veg ingredients such as chicken, mutton, or mutton bones.

-- Having any kind of soup be it a vegetarian or a non vegetarian is very healthy if taken when one is sick or ill.
+- Having any kind of soup be it a vegetarian or a non-vegetarian is very healthy to have when one is sick or ill.
 These soups are best during winters and rainy.

-- Be it any kind of soup make sure to have it in our daily diet either during the cold weathers or during sick as it can prove a lot more healthier than consuming unhealthy eatables.
+- Be it any kind of soup make sure to have it in your daily diet either during the cold weathers or during sick as it can prove a lot healthier than consuming unhealthy eatables.

 I have already posted a similar kind of recipe but here I have made a very slight variation and thought of sharing it with my blog readers.

-The lamb legs have to be washed very well before making this soup recipe.
+Wash the lamb legs very well before making this soup recipe.
 The soup is also very essential for kids to strengthen their joints and they can be given a filtered soup.
-However it is best to consult a doctor and feed them after doctors prescription.
+However, it is best to consult a doctor and feed them after the doctors prescription.

-Below is the written recipe on how to make mutton paya soup recipe which is very nutritious…..
+Below is the written recipe on how to make a mutton Paya soup recipe which is very nutritious.....

 Mutton Paya Soup Recipe, Mutton Leg Soup Recipe